swift-earth-science/tropess-plots/README.md

 Bias corrected column-averaged dry air mixing ratio of Methane for the column from 826 hPa to Top of Atmosphere (TOA) in ppbv.

-The scatter plot is adirect plot of the data values.
+The scatter plot is a direct plot of the data values.

-The spacially interpolated plots use SciPy cKDTree for interpolation.
+The spacially interpolated plots use SciPy cKDTree with a maximum distance to preserve large areas where there is no data.

 ### Scatter Plot